jeff-hykin/xome/readme.md

                                                     # lots of things need "sh"
                                                     ln -s "$(which dash)" "$HOME/.local/bin/sh" 2>/dev/null

-                                                    # this enables some impure stuff like sudo, comment it out to get FULL purity
+                                                    # if you don't want things to be perfectly pure, enable the next line
-                                                    export PATH="$PATH:/usr/bin/"
+                                                    # export PATH="$PATH:/usr/bin/"
                                                 '';
                                             };
                                             starship = {